AliChoukatli/CyberShield-Enterprise/05_Zero_Trust_&_Security_Hardening/Documentation/06_LAPS_Intune.md

 ---

-## 1. Create PowerShell Script to Add Local Administrator Account
+## 1. 🚀 Step 1 - Create Local Admin Script

 The following PowerShell script checks if the local user `LAPS_Admin` exists.
 If not, it creates the account, sets it to enabled, and adds it to the local Administrators group.